- The IMF was created in the wake of World War II to manage the global regime of exchange rates and international payments.

 Revival and Reform

-Since the European bailouts, the IMF has added to its firefighting arsenal.
+Since the global financial crisis, the IMF has added to its firefighting arsenal.
 It has established a flexible credit line and a precautionary and liquidity line to give it more flexibility in lending to members in situations that might not otherwise qualify for assistance.
 In 2012, the fund announced roughly $430 billion in new member commitments, nearly doubling the institution’s capacity to lend.
-As of April 2018, its total lending power stands at roughly $1 trillion.
+As of 2023, its total lending power stands at roughly $1 trillion, and it has lent out close to $150 billion, including $23 billion in zero interest rate financing to low-income countries.

-However, critics have pressed for more fundamental reforms to IMF conditionality, which some aid organizations have likened to “negotiating at the barrel of a gun.”
-Meanwhile, some indebted nations are turning to other governments for assistance instead.
-In 2018, for example, Pakistan solicited Chinese, Saudi, and Emirati loans to replenish its foreign exchange reserves, before negotiating with the IMF.
-The IMF’s latest review of conditionality, completed in 2018, recommended improving transparency and evaluating IMF programs in a timelier manner.
+Other critics have pressed for more fundamental reforms to IMF conditionality, which some aid organizations have likened to negotiating “at the barrel of a gun.”
+Meanwhile, some indebted nations are turning to China, which has been the world’s largest creditor since 2017.
+In 2023, for example, Argentina borrowed $6.5 billion from China to pay for imports, shore up the Argentine peso, and fund payments on $44 billion in borrowing from the IMF.
+(Almost one-third of the current total IMF lending is to Argentina, which has a long and conflictual relationship with the fund.)
+The IMF has not conducted a review of conditionality since 2018, when the fund recommended improving transparency and evaluating its programs in a timelier manner.

 Reforming the fund’s governance is also an area of contention.
 For decades, a long-standing “gentlemen’s agreement” between Europe and the United States has guaranteed the helm of the IMF to a European and that of the World Bank to an American.
 The situation leaves little recourse for ascendant emerging economies that, despite modest changes in 2015, do not have as large an IMF voting share as the United States and Europe.

-The IMF has sought to help countries deal with the economic devastation wrought by the COVID-19 pandemic.
-It doubled the amount of money available through its two lending programs for addressing natural disasters (the Rapid Financing Instrument and the Rapid Credit Facility), among other actions.
-According to the IMF, more than one hundred countries have requested emergency financing, and the fund has provided more than $100 billion in financial assistance to more than eighty countries.
-The IMF also provided debt relief to some of its poorest members—giving them grants to temporarily cover their payments—and pushed for wealthy countries, as well as China, to suspend collection on debt owed by low-income countries, which the Group of Twenty (G20) agreed to do.
-In total, the fund has deployed about one-quarter of its $1 trillion lending capacity.
+During the pandemic, the IMF doubled the amount of money available through its two lending programs for addressing natural disasters (the Rapid Financing Instrument and the Rapid Credit Facility), among other actions.
+The fund announced more than $170 billion in financial assistance to ninety countries.
+The IMF also provided a modest amount of debt relief to some of its poorest members—giving them grants to temporarily cover their payments—and pushed for wealthy countries, as well as China, to suspend collection on debt service owed by low-income countries until the end of 2021, which the Group of Twenty (G20) agreed to do.
+In total, the fund deployed about one-quarter of its $1 trillion lending capacity.

-In August 2021, the IMF began allocating $650 billion worth of Special Drawing Rights (SDR), the largest such allocation in history and more than double the amount the IMF approved in the wake of the 2007–08 financial crisis.
-SDR function as an internal IMF currency that countries can exchange with each other for hard currency reserves, such as dollars or euros.
-Many experts had urged governments to support an SDR allocation to increase global reserves during the pandemic.
-However, because SDR are apportioned based on countries’ IMF quotas, which reflect their shares of the global economy, wealthier countries received the bulk of the allocation despite enjoying faster economic recoveries from the pandemic.
+Experts including CFR’s Brad W. Setser have urged governments to increase the supply of global reserves to facilitate the flow of capital from high-income to low-income countries.
+In August 2021, the IMF allocated $650 billion worth of Special Drawing Rights (SDR), the largest such allocation in history and more than double the amount the IMF approved in the wake of the 2007–08 financial crisis.
+SDR function as an internal IMF reserve currency that countries can exchange with each other for hard currency reserves, such as dollars or euros.
+However, because SDR are apportioned based on countries’ IMF quotas, which reflect their shares of the global economy, wealthier countries received the bulk of the allocation.
 International aid groups have argued that rich countries should share their SDR allotments with poorer countries, and the IMF has pledged to help facilitate any voluntary transfers.
-At their June 2021 meeting, Group of Seven (G7) countries endorsed a plan to reallocate up to $100 billion in SDR to poorer countries.

 In The Battle of Bretton Woods, CFR’s Benn Steil explains how the blueprint for the postwar economic order was drawn.